Allar/ue5-style-guide/README.md

 <a name="bp-graphs-align-wires"></a>
 #### 3.4.2 Align Wires Not Nodes ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

 Always align wires, not nodes.
 You can't always control the size and pin location on a node, but you can always control the location of a node and thus control the wires.
 Straight wires provide clear linear flow.
 Wiggly wires wear wits wickedly.
-You can straighten wires by using the Straigten Connections command with BP nodes selected.
+You can straighten wires by using the Straighten Connections command with BP nodes selected.
 Hotkey: Q

 Good example: The tops of the nodes are staggered to keep a perfectly straight white exec line.
 ![Aligned By Wires](https://github.com/allar/ue4-style-guide/raw/master/images/bp-graphs-align-wires-good.png "Aligned By Wires")